Arthur Ravenel Jr.: Political career

+Congress

 Ravenel was elected as a Republican to the South Carolina Senate in 1980.
 He served until 1986, when he was elected to the U.S. Congress from the Charleston-based 1st District that became open when incumbent Tommy Hartnett ran for Lt.
 Governor.

 During his four terms in Congress, he focused his attention on constituent services, rarely sponsoring legislation.

 He was reelected three more times without serious opposition.
 He did not run for reelection in 1994, but instead ran for governor.
 He finished second in the Republican primary to then State Representative David Beasley, but lost the runoff.
 Beasley, considered more conservative than Ravenel, went on to win the general election.

+After Congress

 In 1996, Ravenel was elected to his old seat in the state Senate, where he served until 2005.

 Ravenel staged a comeback in 2006, having been elected at the age of 79 to a seat on the school board of Charleston County.
 Only a year earlier, he had suffered a bout of Guillain–Barré syndrome.
 In the same election, his son Thomas Ravenel, also a Republican, was elected state treasurer.
 The younger Ravenel resigned from the office after only six months following serious legal allegations.

 Controversies

 Ravenel said that he had run for the state Senate in 1996 specifically to seek funding for a new bridge between Charleston and Mount Pleasant to replace the John P. Grace Memorial Bridge and Silas N. Pearman Bridge.
 Both bridges were nearing the end of their useful lives, and had been criticized as safety hazards.
 Due to his efforts in passing laws for the new bridge's funding, fellow lawmakers voted to name the cable-stayed bridge in Charleston the Arthur Ravenel Jr. Bridge.
 Some felt that the bridge should not be named after Ravenel, with the head of the South Carolina Infrastructure Bank saying in 1999, "Certainly, Arthur Ravenel is a fine, decent person, but that bridge is bigger than any one individual and it should reflect all the qualities of the state and not some state senator who happens to be in the Legislature the time the structure is being built."
-Ravenelle himself made light of the controversy, joking after diagnosis of his illness that he might die, to the satisfaction of “those people who say you shouldn’t name things after people before they’re dead.”
+Ravenel himself made light of the controversy, joking after diagnosis of his illness that he might die, to the satisfaction of "those people who say you shouldn't name things after people before they're dead."

 Ravenel was a member of Moultrie Camp, Sons of Confederate Veterans, and a supporter of the Confederate flag being flown at the South Carolina statehouse.
 He provoked controversy in response to a reporter's question in 2000 when he referred to the NAACP as the "National Association for Retarded People".
-Asked for an apology, Ravenel, who had a son with Down’s Syndrome, offered one to those who suffered from mental conditions.
+Asked for an apology, Ravenel, who had a son with Down's Syndrome, offered one to those who suffered from mental conditions.

 Ravenel once said that his fellow white congressional committee members operated on "black time", which he characterized as meaning "fashionably late".